NNPS graduation rate reaches all-time high, tops state average

 - Maintaining and supervising tutorial programs designed to assist with the passing of SOL tests

-Students in the class of 2018 earned over $51 million in awards and scholarships from universities, colleges and military institutions throughout the country.
+Students in the class of 2019 earned over $56.4 million in awards and scholarships from universities, colleges and military institutions throughout the country.
 Nearly half of the graduates earned an Advanced Studies Diploma, which required an additional year of study in advance math, laboratory science and history/social science, and three years of study in a world language.
-Sixty-seven percent of our graduates planned to attend a two or four-year college or university; six percent are pursuing careers in the military; and 17% planned to start their careers after high school.

 Through innovative teaching and learning, high expectations, rigorous content and persistent support, students in Newport News Public Schools are moving beyond the minimum standards and are graduating college, career and citizen-ready.